andrea-mitridate/PTArcade/docs/utils/plot_utils.md

     in `./out/model/`.
 You can produce their [trace plots][trace] as follows:

     ```python
-    from ptarcade import chain_utils as c_utils
+    from ptarcade import chains_utils as c_utils
     from ptarcade import plot_utils as p_utils

     params, chain = c_utils.import_chains('./chains/np_model/')